Corporate Governance

 Risks and uncertainties

-Risk assessment and evaluation is an essential part of the Company’s planning and an important aspect of the Company’s internal control system.
+Risk assessment and evaluation is an essential part of the Group’s planning and an important aspect of the Group’s internal control system.
 The principal risks facing the Company are set out in the Group Strategic Report.

 Risk management and treasury policy

 The Board considers risk assessment as an integral activity in achieving its strategic objectives, with the Board regularly reviewing its projects and activities in this regard.
-The Company finances its operations through equity and holds its cash as a liquid resource to fund its obligations of the Company.
+The Group finances its operations through equity and holds its cash as a liquid resource to fund its obligations of the Group.
 Decisions regarding the management of these assets are approved by the Board.

 Securities trading